rki-mf1/LARRI/README.md

 | species_2 | barcode15 |
 | species_3 | barcode16 |

-Here, the `alias` column defines the user-selected sample names, which will be used by the pipeline to rename the barcodes.
-In the absence of a sample sheets, all barcodes will be assembled.
+Here, the `alias` column defines the user-selected sample names, which will be used by the pipeline to rename the corresponding barcodes.
+Only the barcodes listed in the sample sheet are extracted and assembled.
+Any barcode not included in the sheet is ignored.
+If no sample sheet is provided, the pipeline will process all detected barcodes (without renaming).

 When the parameter `--modifications` is enabled (default: `false`), Dorado will also basecall modified bases, specifically **6mA**, **4mC**, and **5mC**.